 In the evening the Barefoot Diving people were giving us a presentation on scuba diving and I was quite keen on trying it out even though it did not look easy.

-Due to a delay in our start we reached there almost at the sundown.
+Due to a delay in our start, we reached there almost at sundown.
 There were hardly any people at the beautiful white sand beach.
-As usual I went for a long walk.
+As usual, I went for a long walk.

-Anne and Rehan were our instructors and Rehan is all 18 years of age!
+Anne and Rehan were our instructors and Rehan are all of 18 years of age!
 Basic drills over, it was time to head below the sea.
-For a while I was not too sure what I was doing but after three or four breaths underwater I realized I was fine.
+For a while, I was not too sure what I was doing but after three or four breaths underwater I realized I was fine.

 In the evening we had a relaxing time at the amazingly beautiful Radhanagar beach.
 I played on the waves for hours.